sjemens/sqlcipher/README.md

 ./build-sqlcipher.sh
 ```

-The resulting libraries and header files are in the OUT_LIBS folder as set in the 'vars' file.
+The resulting libraries and header files are in the DEST_DIR folder as set in the 'vars' file.

 ## Licences